Master of Science in Information Assurance

 ALIGN is a customized degree program that includes bridge courses embedded into a full academic curriculum, as well as additional support and services related to your transition into Information Assurance.

-Tuition and fees are set on an annual basis by Northeastern University’s Board of Trustees and will be updated in April 2015.
-Based on rates for the 2013-2014 academic year, the total estimated cost for the MS Information Assurance ALIGN program is $47,696.00.
+Tuition and fees are set on an annual basis by Northeastern University’s Board of Trustees.
+Based on rates for the 2015-2016 academic year, the estimated tuition cost for the MS Information Assurance ALIGN program is $51,490.00.

 To view current program location offerings and key application dates, click here.